tedneward/Azgaarnoth/Classes/Cleric.md

 ## Channel Divinity: Harness Divine Power
 *2nd-level cleric feature*

-You can expend a use of your Channel Divinity to fuel your spells.
-As a bonus action, you touch your holy symbol, utter a prayer, and regain one expended 1st-level spell slot, the level of which can be no higher than half your proficiency bonus (rounded up).
+You can expend a use of your [Channel Divinity](#channel-divinity) to fuel your spells.
+As a bonus action, you touch your holy symbol, utter a prayer, and regain one expended spell slot, the level of which can be no higher than half your proficiency bonus (rounded up).
 The number of times you can use this feature is based on the level you've reached in this class: 2nd level, once; 6th level, twice; and 18th level, thrice.
 You regain all expended uses when you finish a long rest.

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.